Supply Chain Management

 In addition, sustainability training sessions for subcontractor and supplier owners have been held at the annual Safety Conference and other venues to provide training in social issues, including issues relating to the environment and human rights.
 Online learning courses relating to the Taisei Group of Companies Sustainable Procurement Guidelines are also offered to subcontractor and supplier employees.

-In January 2024, we have issued the Taisei Group Supply Chain Sustainability Handbook, which provides a clear overview of our initiatives to solve sustainable issues such as human rights and environmental due diligence to subcontractors and suppliers.
+In January 2024, we have issued the Taisei Group Supply Chain Sustainability Handbook (Japanese only), which provides a clear overview of our initiatives to solve sustainable issues such as human rights and environmental due diligence to subcontractors and suppliers.

-Going forward, we will further accelerate the initiatives to realize a sustainable society by using this handbook to enhance subcontractors and suppliers' understanding and awareness of sustainable issues and promoting collective efforts across the entire supply chain.
+We accelerate the initiatives to realize a sustainable society by using this handbook to enhance their understanding and awareness of sustainable issues and promoting collective efforts across the entire supply chain.

-• - No. of branches at which training in sustainability activities has been conducted for subcontractors and suppliers
+• - Training results of sustainability activities which have been conducted for subcontractors and suppliers.

-Held in January 2023 at all 12 branches in Japan
+Conducted at all 12 branches in Japan on January 2024

-• - No. of individuals and companies attending online learning courses in sustainable procurement
+• - Number of individuals and companies attending online learning courses in sustainable procurement for business partners.

 January - February 2023 2,579 individuals 1,142 companies